 Several key activities are put in place to help new governors learn about their role:

 A system of mentoring - where the new governor is paired with an existing governor.
 They are encouraged to meet to review governor activities, such as meetings, training and the general development of the new governor.

 Governors have a pro-active approach to learning and organise their own learning plan.

 Trade Union Facilities Time: Fulbrook is part of the pooled scheme arrangement managed by Central Bedford.
 No time off is taken by members of staff for Trade Union activities.

 Secondary trained, Sam has always worked in middle schools, apart from two terms as Acting Headteacher at one of our feeder schools, Ridgmont Lower.
 She went to a middle school herself as a child.

-Lindsay worked in the NHS as a nurse, General Manager and Performance Manager.
-She has experience in managing services, public finances and improving performance through sharing good practice.
-Lindsay is an associate director at the MK Multiple Sclerosis Therapy Group and a volunteer at the Woburn Sands Night Shelter.
+Lindsay worked in the NHS as a nurse, General Manager and then in the Department of Health as a Performance Analyst.
+She has experience in managing services and public finances, strategic planning and implementation alongside improving performance through sharing good practice.

 Clive has been a governor since 2009.
 He lives near the school and both his, now grown up, children were pupils.
 Clive is the longest serving current member of Woburn Sands' Town Council and has been town Mayor on four occasions.